GeotrekCE/Geotrek-admin/docs/install/import.rst

 Generic settings for your parser
 --------------------------------

-This settings may be overriden when you define a new parser:
+This settings may be overridden when you define a new parser:

 - ``label`` parser display name (default: ``None``)
 - ``model`` import content with this model (default: ``None``)